 Gain: 197 m

 This was our first time trying to connect the Long Beach Unit hikes that we’ve been exploring for decades.
+During our two days of hiking we were lucky to have long sections of beach to ourselves for hours at a time.
+We planned our hikes to coincide with very low morning tides.
+Thousands of anemones and hundreds of starfish in remote tide pools and hidden sea caves!
+A highlight was stopping for a break at South Beach and having two whales join us within 100 m of the coastline.
 Staging at Green Point gave us an opportunity to learn and practice camping skills while enjoying the amenities of a five star drive-in campground.
 We utilized two vehicles for a shuttle and hiked the traverse in two sections.
 First section was northbound from Florencia Bay to Green Point.
 Second section was southbound from Schooner Cove back to Green Point.
 We learned and practiced coastal hiking skills both days.

 Day 1: Florencia Bay to Green Point